Dean Hammond: Brighton & Hove Albion

 Ahead of the 2007–08 season, Hammond returned from injury in the pre–season.
 At the start of the 2007–08 season, he started the season well, scoring on his 100th league appearance start on 18 August 2007, in a 2–1 win over Northampton Town.
 Two weeks later, on 1 September 2007, Hammond scored again, in a 3–2 win over Southend United, followed up by scoring in a 3–0 win over Millwall in the next game.
 Two weeks later, on 22 September 2007, Hammond scored his fourth goal of the season, in a 2–1 loss against Yeovil Town.
-It wasn't until on 20 November 2007 when he scored again in the FA Cup round, in a 2–1 win over Cheltenham Town.
+On 20 November 2007 he scored again in the FA Cup round, in a 2–1 win over Cheltenham Town.
 On 15 December 2007, Hammond scored his fifth league goal of the season, in a 3–0 win over Swindon Town.
 However, as the 2007–08 season progressed, with Hammond having one-year remaining on his contract at the Withdean, manager Dean Wilkins was keen to offer Hammond a new deal, with the club and representatives for the player beginning talks in October 2007.
 During January 2008, it was revealed that Hammond would only sign a new deal for the club if they showed the ambition of returning to the Championship.
 In the final months to his departure, Hammond was sent–off on his last appearance for a straight red card, just ten minutes into the game, in a 1–1 draw against Oldham Athletic.
 When the £300,000 capture of striker Glenn Murray from Rochdale failed to change Hammond's mind, the club placed him on the transfer list with little more than a week of the transfer window remaining.